Gene Okerlund: World Championship Wrestling (1993–2001)

-He debuted on the November 6, 1993, edition of WCW Saturday Night.
+Okerlund debuted in World Championship Wrestling (WCW) on the November 6, 1993, edition of WCW Saturday Night.
 He was mostly used in a mentor role mostly plugging the WCW Hotline in which he would talk about wrestling news from WCW, WWF and independent organizations from all over the world.
 After Fall Brawl '96: War Games, Okerlund's contract expired and decided to take a leave of absence from television, although it was rumored that he was going back to the WWF or left in protest over Hulk Hogan's heel turn and joining the NWO.
 While he was away, Tony Schiavone, Mike Tenay and Lee Marshall replaced him by doing the interviews and plugging the WCW Hotline.

 In early November 1996, Okerlund signed a new deal with WCW after fans were requesting him to come back and returned on the Veterans Day edition of WCW Monday Nitro after Schiavone welcomed him back.

 Okerlund wrestled twice in WCW; the first was in mid-2000 when he and Buff Bagwell faced Chris Kanyon and fellow announcer Mark Madden, with Bagwell and Okerlund winning.
 However, Madden wanted Okerlund back in the ring the next week in a one on one match-up.
 The two did wrestle again and Okerlund won the match with the assistance of Pamela Paulshock.
 After that, he was with WCW until March 2001 when the company was purchased by the WWF.